Sep 20, 2024

 • Why I'm Interested In Golang?

-Anyway, one thing that stood out was that Go was one of the language options.
+I recently took a coding test for a job in Japan, and the one thing that stood out was that Go(Golang) was one of the language options for the challenge.
 I’ve been noticing more and more job postings, especially in Japan, listing Go as a requirement.
 So, I figured it was time to familiarize myself with it.

 Project Overview